• Skip to primary navigation

 I usually prefer freshly shredded parmesan cheese to the grated stuff you buy in cans.
 And in recipes like Parmesan chicken, I recommend using shredded parmesan.

-However, for today's potato recipe, we are using the grated Parmesan cheese which is like fine sand.
+However, for today's potato recipe, we use grated Parmesan cheese which is like fine sand.
 Its fine texture makes it stick to the potatoes better, giving them a nice crispy, cheesy coating.

 If you really don't like the bottled stuff, you can use fresh Parmesan cheese, but you will need to grate it as finely as possible.